Qualis/www-qual-is/_posts/generative-ai-for-research-development-and-documentation.md

 By integrating **generative AI** into my workflow, I have:

 - **Increased productivity** by automating repetitive tasks and reducing cognitive load.
-- **Improved code quality** by leveraging AI’s suggestions for cleaner, more efficient code.
+- **Improved code quality** by leveraging AI's suggestions for cleaner, more efficient code.
 - **Accelerated debugging** with AI-powered root-cause analysis.
 - **Enhanced decision-making** through AI-assisted architectural evaluations.
 - **Optimized documentation** with AI-driven summarization and correction.